iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 2 reviews"/>
 </p>

+> It's a shame that a lot of bothersome issues are still present after such a long time.
+Suggestions: 1.
+Better tracking of contributions, possibly user-based and with highscore lists (compare Folding) across multiple devices, which motivates additionally.
+2. The app is still hardly usable on some devices.
+LG G8S gets so hot after a few seconds that most mornings show me not a single completed calculation.
+Just give us an opportunity to run the calculations at 50% of CPU power to avoid this.<br> :date: __2021-06-24 10:21:54__

 > I've been using this app for a while but recently it has been overheating my Nokia 5.3 too much to the point the battery is draining and I've woken up a few times to a phone that has turned itself off!
 This has now been uninstalled.<br> :date: __2021-06-08 04:34:42__

 > The app increase the heat on the device!!<br> :date: __2021-06-04 00:29:33__